seongcho1/mnetest/Readme.md

 # Question

-https://cdn.intra.42.fr/pdf/pdf/60845/en.subject.pdf, page5
+[total-perspective-vortex] In the subject, page5, first paragraph, second sentence. https://cdn.intra.42.fr/pdf/pdf/60845/en.subject.pdf, page5

-The data was mesured during a motor imagery experiment, where people had to do or imagine a hand or feet movement.
+The data was measured during a motor imagery experiment, where people had to do or imagine a hand or feet movement.

-The above sentence should be edited like 1 or 2.
-Which is the right one?

-1. The data was mesured during a motor movement/imagery experiment, where people had to do or imagine a hand or feet movement.
+I am wondering if what you meant was using only imagery data.

-2. The data was mesured during a motor imagery experiment, where people had to do or imagine a hand or feet movement.
+The data was measured during a motor imagery experiment, where people had to imagine a hand or feet movement.